 Current and former participants of the Oncology Rehabilitation program get together in the evening two to three times a year for additional education and support.
 During one event the group enjoyed a cooking demonstration by Laura Pole, founder and president of Eating for a Lifetime.
 Laura ended her presentation with a “rap” on the importance of reading nutrition labels.
 Check it out!

 Lymphedema is swelling, occurring when the lymphatic system has been disrupted due to surgery, radiation, infection, disease, or trauma and cannot move it’s fluid and proteins well.
-The GHS Cancer Institute Lymphedema Management Program helps patients prevent and control lymphedema that is related to cancer.
+The Prisma Health Cancer Institute Lymphedema Management Program helps patients prevent and control lymphedema that is related to cancer.
 Treatment depends on the severity and extent of the condition.
 Physician referral is required for evaluation by our specially trained and certified physical therapists.

 If lymphedema does develop, patients can be seen by the physical therapist who will use some of the following methods: